ohtaekkyung/ims_taek/README.md

 # docker_open5gs
-Docker files to build and run open5gs in a docker
+Docker files to build and run open5gs in a docker.

+Original github project is https://github.com/herlesupreeth/docker_open5gs.

+This is from the herlesupreeth's open-source project.

 ## Tested Setup